Author has written 3 stories for Naruto, Harry Potter, and Assassin's Creed.

 Secondly, I can't help but feel that its an easy-way-out kind of thing for authors who have difficulties either (1) deciding who would pair up with the MC, (2) write out a storyline with characters that are NOT attracted to the MC and are strictly friends [basically meaning they have difficulties writing a story that isn't entirely focused on the MC in some way, (3) how to add relationships that do NOT involve the MC in any way.
 All these components are key aspects of a story and really add depth & flavor to it, but it seems like so many authors fail to incorporate this properly.

 The ONLY time I can accept reading a story that has a Harem incorporated is (1) if its a bloody fantastic read or (2) if they're small and the attraction is mutual in all directions (meaning that the individuals making up the harem are also attracted to each other).
 A good example would be Partially Kissed Hero by Perfect Lionheart...
 Harry, the MC, has a harem of over a hundred women...
-All of them physically perfect in every way...
+All of them physically perfect in every way (Can't stand this)...
 That's unrealistic.
 The only reason why I like the story is because of all the crazy ideas he's thrown together connecting magic with history/myths.
 Other good examples would be almost all of Kenchi618's stories...
 He's posted some of the best written Naruto Fanfiction stories on this website with great plots, ideas, and overall badassery fun... and nearly every single one of them has Naruto with a harem.
+It's not realistic and those parts do put me off, but the stories themselves are so great that I can ignore it.

 Wealth: Another feature that almost always ruins a story for me is the Main Character's wealth and this primarily focuses on the Harry Potter Universe.
 Far too often, authors have the MC (Harry, generally) be the richest person in the world with a fortune that amounts in the billions.
 If he was really that wealthy, then Harry should do exactly what was done in No Hurry at All by Robst and offer a massive bounty for Voldemort's head!
 Its fine if you want to have Harry reasonably wealthy enough that he could live comfortably for a few years, but to be so wealthy that his many-times great grandson won't have a work a day in his life is just ridiculous.
 Quite literally now, any time I read a story that has Harry the richest person on the planet, I stop reading and look for another story, no matter how many reviews or how good a read it was prior to the big reveal.